 Such an approach was adopted by Breckland Council, and Thornalley (with our support), throughout the planning application process to ensure that the consultations; notification duties; decision making process; screening documents; and committee reports, were legally robust.
 This approach ensured that, whilst it was impossible to avoid a claim being lodged by a third party objector, there are best prospects of a claim being thrown out by the Court and the permission upheld.

-Environmental Impact Assessment continues to be a popular area of challenge and the implications of the new regulations are discussed in the note here.
+Environmental Impact Assessment continues to be a popular area of challenge and the implications of the new regulations.
 In addition, the drafting of the authorities’ committee report remains of paramount importance.
 Whilst the Courts have continuously advocated that these reports are not to be read like legal contracts or statute, each word and sentence of a committee report is nonetheless always scrutinised by an objector trying to convince a Court that an LPA has failed to properly discharge its s.38 (6) duty, or failed to follow due process.

 It is therefore crucial for delegated officer or committee reports to fully, accurately and robustly assess each and every policy and material consideration, before deciding whether planning permission should be granted pursuant to the s.38 (6) exercise.
 Any objections or late representations must also be given proper and careful consideration.
 As Dignity Funerals has confirmed, it is not necessary to find compliance with each and every strand of a development plan policy to find compliance with the development plan on the whole.
 In addition, and in any event, many criticisms or uncertainties about interpretation of policies may be avoided through foresight and careful drafting.